 Like Bucsis, other athletes are proud to lend their names to the LGBTQ cause, including David Testo, former soccer player for the Montreal Impact.
 Testo publicly revealed his orientation in 2011, a pivotal year for the team, at the time poised to enter Major League Soccer.
 Though his sexuality was no secret to his managers or teammates, Testo was assailed by on-field slurs.
 “To talk about this, it’s bigger than winning or losing,” he says.
 Everything changed after he came out, resulting in him hanging up his cleats and retiring prematurely.
 Lacking a safety net, Testo underwent a dark period marked by drugs and alcohol.
 Today, though, he makes no bones about his identity.

-Now seen as a role model, Brock McGillis is a former goalie who had to prove his masculinity to his teammates, going so far as to forge a reputation as a womanizer.
+Brock McGillis is a former goalie who hid his sexual orientation from his teammates, going so far as to forge a reputation as a womanizer.
 No players in the Quebec Major Junior Hockey League (QMJHL) or National Hockey League (NHL) had ever openly discussed their orientation; McGillis feared being given less ice time or even getting kicked off the team.
 Today, he gives back to the sport by training young Canadian hopefuls, and he also tours schools.
 His mission: change the culture of homophobic language that continues to run rampant within the sport.
 And his efforts are paying off, as witnessed by his remarkable meeting with the Saint John Sea Dogs.
 Following the encounter, the Sea Dogs became the first Q-league member to partner with You Can Play, a campaign promoting inclusion and safety for all LGBTQ athletes, coaches, associations and supporters.